serialhex/PF2e-TeX/readme.md

 The action images are in two formats: SVG and EPS.
 The SVG is there for ease of editing, as that is the format InkScape likes to use.
 The EPS files are output from InkScape because TeX doesn't understand SVG yet... -_-  I did my best to copy them from the 2nd Edition Rulebook, but there may be errors in size and rendering.

-The fonts are all from the [League of Moveable Type](https://github.com/theleagueof/) and are all under the Open Font License.
+The fonts are from the [League of Moveable Type](https://github.com/theleagueof/) and from [Omnibus Type](http://omnibus-type.com/) and are all under the Open Font License.
 Readme's and License are in the `book/fonts` directory.
 I don't believe I am using all of them right now, and I may change them for something else... we shall see...